T Tauri: Struve's Lost Nebula

 The nebula NGC 1554 (Ced 32a) is believed to be associated with T Tauri.
 In the 1860s, Hind's nebula had faded from view for nearly all astronomers on Earth, including Hind himself, but Otto Wilhelm von Struve, having the third most powerful telescope in the world at the time, could still see it.
 In 1868, Struve lost the nebula, but found a new patch of nebulosity approximately four arcminutes west that he believed to be distinct from Hind's Nebula.
 He did not bother properly reporting this due to his lack of interest in nebulae, and instead wrote privately to d'Arrest, who would publish the finding.
-Over the course of the next 10-20 years, Struve's Nebula faded from view, and Hind's Nebula came back into view of most astronomers at the same time.
+Over the course of the next 10–20 years, Struve's Nebula faded from view, and Hind's Nebula came back into view of most astronomers at the same time.
 It is likely Struve truly did observe something, especially considering that d'Arrest confirmed it, but as of 2022 there is no agreed explanation for the cause of this phenomenon.

 The exact dynamics of the outflow system of T Tauri, particularly its evolution, is poorly understood.
 It is possible some sort of interaction between the outflows in the past may have caused the phenomena that Struve observed, but more data on at least the orbital constraints of T Tau N and how the outflows interact currently will be needed before any concrete theory can be reached.
 More likely than not, T Tau N underwent an ejection from the southern binary T Tau S into an eccentric and large orbit a few thousand years ago (based on the age of the HH 355 lobes), and Struve's Nebula may have been related somehow, but this is purely speculative.

-In popular culture

-In the 2014 video game Elite: Dangerous, the star system and surrounding nebula are featured as a location that players can visit.
-It is slightly further from Earth in the game than real life, and incorrectly simulates the star system itself, with T Tau N being represented by a main-sequence G-type star, and T Tau S being represented by a similar main-sequence G-type star (instead of a binary with two T Tauri stars).
-Notably, there is a small starport in the system called Hind's Mine that is in the ring system of a fictional gas giant in orbit of T Tau N, notable for its large distance from most other settled systems.